Xiaobin-Rong/SEtrain/README.md

 # A code template for training DNN-based speech enhancement models.
 A training code template is highly valuable for deep learning engineers as it can significantly enhance their work efficiency.
-Despite different individuals have varying coding styles, some are excellent while others may not be as good.
+Despite different programmers have varying coding styles, some are excellent while others may not be as good.
 My philosophy is to prioritize simplicity.
 In this context, I am sharing a practical organizational structure for training code files in speech enhancement (SE).
 The primary focus is on keeping it concise and intuitive rather than aiming for comprehensiveness.

 ## File Specification
 For training: